After bruising week, global stocks make fragile gains ahead of U.S. jobs data

 Euro-zone government bond yields were lower in early European trading and spot gold was up 0.3%, on course for a 0.75% weekly gain.

-U.S. Treasury prices fell slightly overnight but two-year yields US2YT=RR ,which track expectations for U.S. monetary policy, remained near the lowest in two years.
+U.S. Treasury prices fell slightly overnight but two-year yields,which track expectations for U.S. monetary policy, remained near the lowest in two years.

-The dollar index .DXY steadied after hitting a 2-1/2-year high this week.
+The dollar index steadied after hitting a 2-1/2-year high this week.
 It was down 0.3% on the week.

 Traders see a 85.2% chance the Fed will cut rates by 25 basis points to 1.75%-2.00% in October, up from 39.6% on Monday, according to CME Group’s FedWatch tool.